netzkolchose/django-computedfields/docs/optimization.rst

 To make it simple - yes that is possible with :mod:`django-computedfields` as long as things are cyclefree (even that can be suppressed to some degree).
-Optimizing updates of such a beast is challenging for sure, and cannot be blueprinted by any means.
+Optimizing updates of such a beast is challenging for sure and cannot be blueprinted by any means.
 But how to approach it?
 Well a few ideas regarding this:

 - You should not have built this monster in the first place.
   :mod:`django-computedfields` might look like a nice hammer, but it should not turn all your database needs into a nail.
-  Maybe look for better suiting tools, like reporting tools crafted for your particular purpose.
+Maybe look for some better suiting tool.
 - Not convinced?
-Well, maybe try to identify good use cases for `prefetch_related`, the uglier the dependency chain is, the higher the chance you should use a custom `Prefetch` object.
-  All on your own risk.
+Well, you really should try to lower the shear amount of dependencies.
+  Of course, in a well normalized scheme it is quite normal to end up with tons of dependencies, but keep in mind, that those 1000 lines of code above have to be re-evaluated for every single dependency change touching all relations again and again.
+This "dependency update pressure" can be reduced by introducing interim computed fields, again trading runtime for space.
+Consider grouping the interim fields over dimensions like update frequency and/or penalty per update (isolate the slowpokes).
+Mix in fast turning entities late.
+For really expensive dependency side paths consider using other denormalization mechanics, like creating materialized database views, maybe scheduled by a nightly cronjob.
 - Still here?
 Well, maybe do some set theory maths on what you came up with.
-  There is a high chance you have intersections created, that are better handled by bulk actions and manually triggering `update_dependent` and `update_dependent_multi`.
-  Note that :mod:`django-computedfields` tries to keep computed fields in sync for normal instance actions, which can create a rather bad update penalty for deeply nested dependencies.
+  There is a high chance you have created entity intersections, that are better handled by bulk actions and manually triggering `update_dependent` or `update_dependent_multi`.
+Since :mod:`django-computedfields` tries to keep computed fields in sync for normal instance actions, this penalty can be avoided if you batch the changes and do the computed field updates afterwards.
-  Also note that you leave normal Django ground here and prolly cannot use many of the default goodies anymore, like the admin interface.
-But sure, writing your own custom update managers will keep you on track to some degree.
 - Still not done?
 Geez, well blame it all on the DBMS itself.
 Wait no - you are already on O...
   Just kidding - of course, DBMS specific things like native triggers and stored procedures would help to squeeze the best performance out of your project.
 Sad news - :mod:`django-computedfields` does not know anything about that, it is only a small helper acting on top of Django's ORM.
   If you end up here, you prolly have bigger issues to handle.
-Maybe think about switching the framework, other DBMS, database sharding etc.
+Maybe think about switching the framework, using some other DBMS, database sharding etc.

 Fixtures
 --------

 :mod:`django-computedfields` skips intermodel computed fields updates during fixtures.
-Run the management command ``updatedata`` after applying fixtures to synchronize their values.
+Run the management command `updatedata` after applying fixtures to synchronize their values.

 Migrations